 There are, of course, royal descents from William the Conqueror.
 King Henry I Beauclerc was William’s son.

-So back to the young man of the hour.
+Back to the young man of the hour.
 With the birth of a future King George, I do think that Duchess Catherine, the former Kate Middleton, should become a princess, with the right to be called Her Royal Highness.

 Meanwhile, I think it’s fine if us commoners practice the royal wave should we ever need it — “below the crown, above the pearls.”